-Costa Rica has a population density of 84 people per square kilometer (220/square mile), which ranks 107th in the world.
-The capital and largest city is San Jose, which has a population of 288,000 and a high population density of 6,455 people per square kilometer (16,720/square mile).
-The greater metropolitan area has 2.15 million residents, or a third of the country's entire population.
-San Jose is one of the safest cities in all of Latin America.
+83.8% of people living in Costa Rica live in a city or a surrounding metro area.
+The capital and largest city is San Jose, which has a population of 333,980 and a high population density of 6,455 people per square kilometer (16,720/square mile).
+The greater metropolitan area has 2.15 million residents or a third of the country's entire population.
+San Jose is located in the central valley and is one of the safest cities in all of Latin America.
+San Jose is by far the largest metro area and its resident account for a large portion of the country's urban population.
+Other cities in Costa Rica, none of which have populations over 60,000, include Alajuela, Heredia, Cinco Esquinas, Desamparados, Liberia, Puntarenas, San Vicente, and Barranca.

 According to the 2011 census, the ethnic composition of Costa Rica was 66% White/Castizo, 14% Mestizo, 9% immigrants, 7% Mulatto, 2.5% Amerindian, 1% Black, 0.2% Asian and 0.9% other.
 According to a genome project, the average Costa Rican in the Central Valley is 68% European, 29% Amerindian and 3% African.